Mises Daily Articles

 During World War II, Robert Menzies, who was the Prime Minister of Australia, said of Churchill: "His real tyrant is the glittering phrase—so attractive to his mind that awkward facts have to give way."17 Another associate wrote: "He is … the slave of the words which his mind forms about ideas….
 And he can convince himself of almost every truth if it is once allowed thus to start on its wild career through his rhetorical machinery."18

 But while Winston had no principles, there was one constant in his life: the love of war.
 It began early.
 As a child, he had a huge collection of toy soldiers, 1500 of them, and he played with them for many years after most boys turn to other things.
-They were "all British," he tells us, and he fought battles with his brother Jack, who "was only allowed to have colored troops; and they were not allowed to have artillery."
-He attended Sandhurst, the military academy, instead of the universities, and "from the moment that Churchill left Sandhurst … he did his utmost to get into a fight, wherever a war was going on."
-All his life he was most excited—on the evidence, only really excited—by war.
+They were "all British," he tells us, and he fought battles with his brother Jack, who "was only allowed to have colored troops; and they were not allowed to have artillery."19 He attended Sandhurst, the military academy, instead of the universities, and "from the moment that Churchill left Sandhurst … he did his utmost to get into a fight, wherever a war was going on."20 All his life he was most excited—on the evidence, only really excited—by war.
 He loved war as few modern men ever have21—he even "loved the bangs," as he called them, and he was very brave under fire.

 When he was posted to India and began to read avidly, to make up for lost time, Churchill was profoundly impressed by Darwinism.
 He lost whatever religious faith he may have had—through reading Gibbon, he said—and took a particular dislike, for some reason, to the Catholic Church, as well as Christian missions.
-He became, in his own words, "a materialist—to the tips of my fingers," and he fervently upheld the worldview that human life is a struggle for existence, with the outcome the survival of the fittest.
-This philosophy of life and history Churchill expressed in his one novel, Savrola.
-That Churchill was a racist goes without saying, yet his racism went deeper than with most of his contemporaries.
-It is curious how, with his stark Darwinian outlook, his elevation of war to the central place in human history, and his racism, as well as his fixation on "great leaders," Churchill's worldview resembled that of his antagonist, Hitler.
+He became, in his own words, "a materialist—to the tips of my fingers," and he fervently upheld the worldview that human life is a struggle for existence, with the outcome the survival of the fittest.24 This philosophy of life and history Churchill expressed in his one novel, Savrola.25 That Churchill was a racist goes without saying, yet his racism went deeper than with most of his contemporaries.26 It is curious how, with his stark Darwinian outlook, his elevation of war to the central place in human history, and his racism, as well as his fixation on "great leaders," Churchill's worldview resembled that of his antagonist, Hitler.

 Churchill and the "New Liberalism"

 In 1900 Churchill began the career he was evidently fated for.
 His background—the grandson of a duke and son of a famous Tory politician—got him into the House of Commons as a Conservative.
 At first he seemed to be distinguished only by his restless ambition, remarkable even in parliamentary ranks.
 But in 1904, he crossed the floor to the Liberals, supposedly on account of his free-trade convictions.
 However, Robert Rhodes James, one of Churchill's admirers, wrote: "It was believed [at the time], probably rightly, that if Arthur Balfour had given him office in 1902, Churchill would not have developed such a burning interest in free trade and joined the Liberals."
 Clive Ponting notes that: "as he had already admitted to Rosebery, he was looking for an excuse to defect from a party that seemed reluctant to recognise his talents," and the Liberals would not accept a protectionist.28

 Although his conservative idolaters seem blithely unaware of the fact—for them it is always 1940—Churchill was one of the chief architects of the welfare state in Britain.
-The modern welfare state, successor to the welfare state of 18th-century absolutism, began in the 1880s in Germany, under Bismarck.
-In England, the legislative turning point came when Asquith succeeded Campbell-Bannerman as Prime Minister in 1908; his reorganized cabinet included David Lloyd George at the Exchequer and Churchill at the Board of Trade.
+The modern welfare state, successor to the welfare state of 18th-century absolutism, began in the 1880s in Germany, under Bismarck.30 In England, the legislative turning point came when Asquith succeeded Campbell-Bannerman as Prime Minister in 1908; his reorganized cabinet included David Lloyd George at the Exchequer and Churchill at the Board of Trade.